-(1) The Board consists of 7 members appointed by the Minister.
+(1) The Board consists of 9 members appointed by the Minister.

-(2) Each member is to be a natural person.
+(2) Each member must be a natural person.

 (3) At least —

-(a) one member is to be a lawyer; and
+(a) 1 member must be a lawyer; and

-(b) 3 members are to be registered teachers.
+(b) 3 members must be registered teachers.

-(4) The Minister is to appoint to the Board people that between them have such experience, skills or qualifications as the Minister considers appropriate to enable them to effectively carry out the functions of the Board under this Act.
+(4) The Minister must appoint to the Board people that between them have the experience, skills or qualifications that the Minister considers appropriate to enable them to effectively carry out the functions of the Board under this Act.

-(5) The Minister is to designate one member to be the chairperson, and one member to be the deputy chairperson, of the Board.
+(5) The Minister must designate 1 member to be the chairperson, and another member to be the deputy chairperson, of the Board.

+[Section 87 amended: No. 3 of 2023 s.
+56, 87 and 89.]

 88. Remuneration and allowances

+(1) In this section —

+account means the Teacher Registration Board Account referred to in section 115;

+meeting means a meeting of the Board or a committee;

+relief teacher, in relation to a member of the Board or a committee who is a registered teacher, means another registered teacher who teaches in the place of that member.

-A member of the Board or of a committee is entitled to the remuneration and allowances, if any, that the Minister may from time to time determine on the recommendation of the Public Sector Commissioner.
+(2) A member of the Board or of a committee is entitled to the remuneration and allowances, if any, that the Minister may from time to time determine on the recommendation of the Public Sector Commissioner.

+(3) However, if moneys standing to the credit of the account are applied to meet the reasonable cost of providing a relief teacher while a member of the Board or a committee is attending a meeting during school hours, then that member is not entitled to any remuneration under subsection (2) in respect of attendance at that meeting.

+[Section 88 amended: No. 3 of 2023 s.
+57.]

 Division 2 — Functions and powers

 89. Functions